thebithead/nuodb-operator/README.md

 # create the Insights client
 kubectl create -f nuodb-operator/build/etc/insights-server/insights-client.yaml

-echo "

 # if Red Hat OpenShift,
-# open Networking/Route panel in your Kubernetes dashboard to obtain your NuoDB Insight's dashboard URL.
+# open your Kubernetes dashboard Networking/Route panel to obtain your NuoDB Insight's dashboard URL.
 # Also, displayed using the following command,
    echo "on-cluster Insights URL: https://$(kubectl get route grafana-route --output=jsonpath={.spec.host})//d/000000002/system-overview?orgId=1&refresh=10s"

 # if managed Kubernetes / open source Kubernetes,
 # run the following command where xxxx is the pod tag for your grafana deployment pod.
-It's recommended to run this
-# command in the background in a logging terminal shell.
+# It's recommended to run this command in the background in a logging terminal shell.
    kubectl port-forward grafana-deployment-xxxx 3000 &
    echo "on-cluster Insights URL: localhost:3000/d/000000002/system-overview?orgId=1&refresh=10s"
  ```